caglayantuna/tensorly-gcp/doc/source/auto_examples/plot_generalized_parafac.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 67-70
+GENERATED FROM PYTHON SOURCE LINES 80-82

-GCP decomposition function requires loss as differ from existing tensorly decomposition functions.
-It should be noted that loss can be defined by the user.
+Running GCP is quite simple, and boils down to calling the `generalized_parafac` routine as follows.

 ..
-GENERATED FROM PYTHON SOURCE LINES 70-77
+GENERATED FROM PYTHON SOURCE LINES 82-89

 .. code-block:: default